bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:16 AM CT, March 02</p>
+<p class="updated_time"> Latest data: 03:20 AM CT, March 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 38°, which is 1° *colder* than yesterday.
+Today's high is 38°, which is 2° *colder* than yesterday.
 Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 29°
+- 28°
-- Snow
+- Freezing Rain
 - 94% humidity
 - 12 mph wind
-- 76% cloud cover
+- 78% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
 - About 0.8 inches of snow on the ground
-- 0.06 inches of rain and 0.72 inches of snow in the past 24 hours
+- 0.09 inches of rain and 0.94 inches of snow in the past 24 hours
-- 0.79 inches of rain and 0.3 inches of snow expected in the next 48 hours
+- 0.81 inches of rain and 0.39 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>